|

 For a moment, Eowyn continued to watch the empty space.
 Then

-she buried her face in Legolas' shoulder and cried.
+she buried her face in Legolas' shoulder and wept.

 "Oh gods," she sobbed, "Oh gods, no!"